Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner

 Family Radio Service (FRS) radios are debatably the most common and cheapest option on the market.
 They operate at a radio frequency of 462 – 467 MHz.
-FRS radios are your standard “walkie-talkies” and are most notably known for being a recreational use radio.
+FRS radios are your standard “walkie-talkies” and are most notably known for being recreational use radios.
 You can find FRS radios at most sporting goods shops and even big-box supermarkets.
 The maximum power output allowed for FRS radios is 2 Watts.
-This maximum power can only be utilized on certain channels though, in accordance with FCC regulations.
+This maximum power can only be utilized on certain channels, though, in accordance with FCC regulations.
 The following breakdown shows what channels FRS can operate at and at what power:

 462 MHz Main Channels (Channels 1 – 7)